Nekromantik: Release

 NEKRomantik defied the censorship standards of West Germany.
 Since 1984, all horror films released in West Germany have been edited to remove violent scenes, both in cinema release and video release (such as with the 1985 film Day of the Dead), while a total of 32 films were banned from release in any format, including The Texas Chain Saw Massacre (1974), Mother's Day (1980), and The Evil Dead (1981).
 The creators of Nekromantik did not submit the film for review by the Freiwillige Selbstkontrolle der Filmwirtschaft and made the film available exclusively to an adult audience.

 Home media

 The film was released on Blu-ray by Cult Films on a limited run of 10,000 copies on 7 October 2014.

 Reception

-The film has had a polarised reception since the time of its release.
-It currently holds a 50% on Rotten Tomatoes.

 The film critics of Berlin were typically favourable to the film, commenting on its taboo-breaking, its artistic merit, and the quality of its special effects.
 A magazine article on Sex and Death in the Modern Gay Cinema perceived a film as an allegory for AIDS and the necessity of safe sex.

 The film initially faced no significant reprisals.
 It was only the scandal over the sequel Nekromantik 2 (1991) which caused the German authorities to temporarily ban sales by mail order of the original film.

 John Waters proclaimed Nekromantik "the first ever erotic film for necrophiliacs".